GrahamChalfant/Graham_Portfolio/README.md

 - Found optimal ML models by testing different parameter settings for each model, namely partition size, variable selection based on information gain, and various sampling methods
 - Defined best performing model using accuracy, recall, f-score, and precision
-- Created cost matrices based on business problem to estimate profit for each model in a high and low-cost scenario
+- Created cost matrices based on the business problem to estimate profit for each model in a high and low-cost scenario

 The graph below shows each models performance by partition on accuracy, f-score, precision, and recall.
 ![](/images/AIP_Model_Comparison.png)

-The graph below shows the two cost scenarios which were estimated based on annual mortgage payments in the UK.
-Profits would be mortgage payments recieved by the bank and costs are advertising costs.
+The graph below shows the two cost scenarios, which were estimated based on annual mortgage payments in the UK.
+Profits would be mortgage payments received by the bank, and costs are advertising costs.
 ![](/images/AIP_Confusion_Matrix_Costs.png)